-How much do Pembroke Welsh Corgis Shed?
-Two Seasons of Shedding
+How much do Corgis Shed?

 - Bathing: You can actually over-bathe a Corgi.
 Once every one or two months is fine.
-Or if your pup rolls in some unpleasant substance or starts to smell odd, it’s the time to bathe!
+Or if your pup rolls in some unpleasant substance or starts to smell odd, it’s time to bathe!

 - Health: Skin conditions or health problems may cause the dog to shed.
 If any skin condition persists, it’s best to check with your veterinarian.

 - Nutrition: Do your research on what’s best to feed your pooch.
 An improper diet can lead to excess shedding.